chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Activated in 2017, **Segregated Witness (SegWit)** was a landmark upgrade that solved a critical problem while paving the way for future innovations.

 **The Problem: Transaction Malleability**
-Before SegWit, Bitcoin had a bug called **transaction malleability**.
-A third party could alter a transaction's signature and change its ID (TXID) before confirmation, without affecting the transaction's validity.
-This made it risky to build dependent transactions or second-layer protocols.
+Before SegWit, Bitcoin had a critical bug: third parties could alter a transaction's signature and change its ID (TXID) before confirmation, without affecting the transaction's validity.
+This **transaction malleability** made it risky to build dependent transactions or second-layer protocols.

 **The Solution: Separating Witness Data**
 SegWit solved this by removing the witness (signature) data from the part of the transaction used to calculate the TXID.
 The signatures were moved to a separate structure, making transaction IDs immutable once created.